wildmountainfarms/solarthing/docs/influxdb_config.md

 If you specify `database`, all of the packets will go into that specific database.
 If you do not specify `database`, the packets will go into a certain database determined by the program you are running.
-A `mate` or `rover` program's packets will go into the `"solarthing"` database.
+A `mate` or `rover` program's packets will go into the `solarthing` database.
 An `outhouse` program's packets will go into the `"outhouse"` database.

 If you specify a `measurement`, all of the packets will always be stored as that specific measurement.
 If you do not specify `measurement`, one of two things will happen.
 If the database was specified, `measurement` will be determined by